sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-5/hana-advanced-analytics-teched-5.md

 [ACCORDION-BEGIN [Step 4: ](Find yourself in the graph)]

-Refresh the preview of the graph and you should see your code name there and who it is connected to
+Refresh the preview of the graph and you should see your code name there and who it is connected to.

 ![View Graph](3.png)